 Parents and carers must follow guidance from staff as to when photography and videoing is permitted and where to stand in order to minimise disruption to the activity.

-For children and young people’s safety school staff will challenge anyone who are unknown to the school at an event and who is taking photographs or videos.
+For children and young people’s safety school staff will challenge anyone who is unknown to the school at an event and who is taking photographs or videos.

 They will respect the setting’s decision to prohibit photography of certain children or a particular event.